hackthenotaries/HackTheNotaries/README.md

 ## This page will aggregate blockchain iniciatives who is improving all kind of notary services

-This page is under construction.

 If you have a startup or iniciative with the mission of reducing the bureaucracy by hacking notary services and want to be listed, open an issue and tell us about you.

-### We are looking for startups on the following topics:
+### #HackTheNotaries is looking for startups on the following topics:
 - Identity
 - Timestamping
 - Authentication